red/docs/reactivity.md

 This other example is not related to GUI, it calculates the length of a vector defined by `vec/x` and `vec/y` using a reactive expression.
 Once again, the source object is statically specified, using its name (`vec`) in the reactive expression.

 Another form of static relations can be defined using `is` operator, where the resulting value of the reaction evaluation will be set to a word (in any context).
-This form is the closest to the Excel formula model.

 **Example 3**